Introduction to the Carina Water Wells Project

 Women and children get up at dawn and walk up to 5 kilometers daily to find water which is dirty & contaminated.
 Fighting often occurs between women at the water source, it takes a good part of the day to collect it and return home.
 Water collection has traditionally been women/girls work, due to this girls frequently miss school, thereby perpetuating the cycle of poverty and early marriages.

-The first Carina Water Well was installed at Inonelwa village in February 2005, the villagers were all very grateful for the opportunity to have a 2nd water pump in their village of 2,000 people.
+The villagers were all very grateful for the opportunity to have a 2nd water pump in their village of 2,000 people.
 The recommended use is for 250 people, 800 use it.
 In addition to the construction of wells and rainwater harvesting tanks the Carina Water Wells Project Heath Officer Johnny Kazimoto taught a class in water/sanitation/health/hygiene to the village water committees and students.

 Christopher Nyamwanji (Chairman of NGO Sudeso) the Carina Water Wells Project Administrator, and I traveled to Inonwela village for a presentation of the water program and a meeting with the village elders.
 This was followed by an introduction to me explaining the reason for my visit.
 I also showed them two photos of Carina and I when she was a newborn in Tabora.